orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

     - `form`: the current form's form name
     - `document`: the current document id
     - `valid`: whether the data sent satisfies validation rules
+    - `language`: the language of the form at the time it was submitted [SINCE Orbeon Forms 4.5]

 Example: